BNDES server received an extra R$ 108 thousand on average - 08/14/2022 - Market

 This year, in the first half of the year alone, the BNDES recorded a net profit of R$ 24.6 billion, 62.9% more than in the same period last year, in nominal terms.

 Sought, the bank stated that it has paid PLR to all its employees in the amount of up to three salaries since 2019.
 “The payment is approved by Sest.
-The bank provides all necessary clarifications whenever consulted by the supervisory bodies”, says the BNDES.
+The bank provides all due clarification whenever consulted by the supervisory bodies”, says the BNDES.

 The bank says that there is no relationship between returns to the Treasury and the distribution of PLR.
 “BNDES follows the schedule agreed with the National Treasury and delivered to the TCU in early 2021”, he says.